urmilparikh95/Slack-App/REPORT.md

 * Milestone 4: [DEPLOY](https://github.ncsu.edu/uparikh/CSC-510-Bot-Controller/blob/master/README_M4.md)
 * Milestone 5: [REPORT](https://github.ncsu.edu/uparikh/CSC-510-Bot-Controller/edit/master/REPORT.md)

+## Future Scope:

+This project could be extended to include the following features/functionalities:

+* To provide tailored recommendations.
+For example, to provide recommendations for Network or graphics libraries etc.

+* It could be extended to integrate more mobile platforms such as iOS and to integrate more languages as we move futher.

 **Task Tracking:**  We also performed continuous task tracking using Trello for [Bot](https://trello.com/b/TOCZ77rb/android-recommender), [Service](https://trello.com/b/QfvJ0xst/service-milestone), [Deploy](https://trello.com/b/4s99IqfE/deploy-milestone).
 We also maintained a separate [worksheet](https://github.ncsu.edu/uparikh/CSC-510-Bot-Controller/blob/master/Worksheet.md) to keep a track of tasks we planned for the bot implementation.